 The Transatlantic Council on Migration

-This book is the first major product of the Transatlantic Council on Migration.
-It offers insights into key aspects of the citizenship debate from a policy perspective.
-It is a result of the deliberations and thinking of the Transatlantic Council on Migration, which brings together leading political figures, policymakers and innovative thinkers from the USA and Europe.
+This book is the third major product of the Transatlantic Council on Migration.
+It is a result of the deliberations and thinking of the Transatlantic Council on Migration, which brings together leading political figures, policymakers and innovative thinkers-pollsters, political consultants, journalists, community organizers and politicians-from the USA and Europe.

 The Transatlantic Council on Migration is an initiative of the Migration Policy Institute in Washington, DC and its policy partner the Bertelsmann Stiftung.
 Its work is supported by numerous foundations and several governments.
 The Council is a unique deliberative body that examines vital policy issues and informs migration policymaking processes across the Atlantic community.
 Council members include leading politicians and policymakers from both sides of the Atlantic.